-If you are stopped and it is determined by the police officer that there is a child under eight years of age and 4'9" or shorter in the vehicle that is not properly restrained, the officer will issue a citation which results in a $50 fine.
+If you are stopped and it is determined by the police officer that there is a child under 8 years of age and 4 feet, 9 inches or shorter in the vehicle that is not properly restrained, the officer will issue a citation which results in a $50 fine.
 If the person shows that the vehicle has been subsequently equipped with a proper child passenger restraint system, the fine will be waived.

 ARS 28-907 (H)